top of page

 ARI Blog: Article

-Restoration Insurance Tips: Disaster Planning Mistakes (Part 1)
+Restoration Insurance Tips: Disaster Planning Mistakes

-Mistake #1: Failing to Properly Inform Employees
+Mistake #1: Failing to Inform Employees Properly

 Mistake #2: Failing to Prepare Employees

 Or, if you have critical employees, like executives, do you know if they have a plan to meet with the other executives in an emergency?
 Key employees, including executives, should have a way to access company files if stranded at home.
-Additionally, you may want to consider have those employees store extra gasoline at their home to ensure they can make it to any meeting where you need them.
+Additionally, you may want to consider having homes those employees store extra gasoline at their home to ensure they can make it to any meeting where you need them.

-Mistake #3: Failing to Adequately Address IT Needs
+Mistake #3: Failing to Address IT Adequately Needs

 Mistake #4: Over-Reliance on 3rd Party Information